Yuvaraj-Patil/ShivShambho_eShop/README.md

 > Remember to ensure that Docker is started

 * (Windows only) Run the application from Visual Studio:
- - Open the `eShop.Web.slnf` file in Visual Studio
+ - Open the `ShivShambho_eShop.Web.slnf` file in Visual Studio
- - Ensure that `eShop.AppHost.csproj` is your startup project
+ - Ensure that `ShivShambho_eShop.AppHost.csproj` is your startup project
  - Hit Ctrl-F5 to launch Aspire

 * Or run the application from your terminal: